Lighty-Launcher/LightyUpdater/crates/cache/README.md

 Fast mapping cache between file paths and servers.
 Essential for the file watcher to determine which server to rescan when a file changes.

 ### FileCacheManager
 Manages in-memory file cache with Moka LRU.
-Reduces latency for frequently accessed files and optimizes memory usage.
+Provides fast access for frequently accessed files and optimizes memory usage.

 ## Integration